In this new review we’ll show you:

 It’s impossible to give a definitive answer as to spreads due to the many permutations involved in calculating the spreads so it’s better to get the actual spreads from the website itself.

-The leverage at Avatrade will depend on where you are regulated.
+Your IC Markets leverage will depend on where you are regulated.

-If you are regulated in Abu Dhabi by The Financial Services Regulatory Authority (FSRA) your maximum leverage will be 1:30.
+If you are regulated in the Seychelles by Financial Services Authority Seychelles (FSA) your maximum leverage will be 1:500

-If you are regulated in Australia by The Australian Securities and Investments Commission (ASIC) your maximum leverage will be 1:30.
+If you are regulated in the Bahamas by The Securities Commission of the Bahamas (SCB) your maximum leverage will be 1:500.

 Before you decide on a broker it’s always a good idea to compare with other similiar brokers to ensure that your broker will deliver what you are looking for.